 Working on the product from the early stages allowed me to drive the brand and product forward at a pace.
 With the product team not fully formed yet, I could take the reins and shape the development.
 I first led the design for a complete rebuild, then took on the product manger role to bring about this change, working closely with the engineering and infrastructure teams.
 My work, first as a lead designer then as product manager, took a user-centric approach, focussing on the highest value features and quick wins to make the product commercially viable in a short period.
 I engaged end-users and used data to inform feature priority and the design.
 I also worked with marketing, to evolve the brand and marketing messages.
 It has been a great experience to see my vision realised and fulfilling Proximie’s mission of “Saving Lives by Sharing the Worlds Best Clinical Practise”.
 A validation of my contribution was the series B raise of $38m.
 I was the product owner and lead designer leading up to the raise and instrumental in making it commercially viable.
 It has been an incredible journey, and seeing the impact the product has made has been incredibly rewarding.

 2. PROJECT and team GOALS

 I wanted to bring the brand and product into a cohesive commercial offering.
 My next goal was to offer more value to end-users.
 I consulted with stakeholders and power users to prioritise high-value editions to the platform.
 As the company has grown by 900%, goals have included closing gaps between teams, championing research and testing, portraying a longer-term design vision, and hiring a world-class design team.
-I empower my team to shape team rituals and processes and help them grow and progress along their career path to have a happy, motivated team with a clear design vision.
+I empower my team to shape team rituals and processes and help them grow and progress along their career path to have a happy, and motivated team with a clear design vision.